 The end systems shown in Figure 16.4 provide an interface between the avionics systems (i.e. the hosts) and the AFDX network.
-The frame associated with a particularVL must originate at one, and only one, end system.
+The frame associated with a particular VL must originate at one, and only one, end system.
 The end system can be based on conventional application-specific integrated circuit (ASIC) technology (as in the A380) or could make use of an embedded microcontroller together with appropriate support devices, such as ethernet controllers.

-In an AFDX network the communications channels along which data are moved are referred to as virtual links (VL).
-A VL provides a logical connection between one end system and one or more other end systems.
+In an AFDX network the communications chanto as virtual links (VL).
+A VL provides a logical computer-based avionics hardware and the AFDX network.